Meet the Team.

 She values listening deeply and meeting clients where they are, recognising that meaningful change doesn’t come from rigid meal plans, but from compassionate, individualised support.

 With experience across both clinical and community settings, Zoe provides evidence-based, behaviour-focused nutrition counselling, including support for chronic disease management and gastrointestinal conditions.
-She is committed to culturally safe, client-centred care.
+She is committed to culturally aware, client-centred care.

 If you’re wondering whether Zoe might be a good fit, she wants you to know that you don’t need to have everything figured out.
 Her role is to work alongside you, offering realistic and supportive guidance at a pace that feels manageable.